 “Now I call that showmanship, lieutenant!”

 The Sect offers diabolical face-lifts

 Satanic Sommelier: Italian red wine or German Riesling.
-(1991) (Italian title: La Setta), also known as The Sect and Demons 4, is another Italian horror film co-written and produced by Dario Argento and directed by Michele Soavi.
-The film stars Kelly Curtis (sister of Jamie Lee Curtis: ‘Halloween’ 1978) and Herbert Lom.
-It’s a film that follows in the footsteps of Rosemary’s Baby but with some truly bizarre twists, some surrealistic dreamlike and nightmarish imagery, along with some gore.
+(1991) (Italian title: La Setta), also known as Demons 4, is another Italian horror film co-written and produced by Dario Argento and directed by Michele Soavi.
+The film stars Kelly Curtis (sister of Jamie Lee Curtis: ‘Halloween’ 1978) who has a destiny with the devil’s crew.
+Herbert Lom also stars.
+It’s a weird film with echoes of Rosemary’s Baby but with some truly bizarre twists, some surrealistic, dreamlike and nightmarish imagery, along with some gore.

 A mystery is revealed in ‘The Ninth Gate.’

 Some occultists may find strange echoes of resonance in the works of Kenneth Grant.

 Reading books like The Ninth Arch by occultist Kenneth Grant will bend and twist your mind into strange worlds and stranger aeons.